 AP PHOTOS: Fires explode in Northern California

-UPPER LAKE, Calif. – Firefighters are battling a massive blaze in Northern California that has torched 1,018 homes in and around the city of Redding.
+UPPER LAKE, Calif. – Firefighters are battling a massive blaze in Northern California that has torched more than 1,000 homes in and around the city of Redding.

-The California Department of Forestry and Fire Protection say that another 440 buildings including barns and warehouses have also been destroyed by the fire.
+The California Department of Forestry and Fire Protection says that hundreds of barns, warehouses and other buildings have also been destroyed by the fire.

-The huge Redding area blaze has displaced 38,000 from their homes and killed six people, and police say four people are missing.
-It's already the seventh most destructive wildfire in California history and is only 30 percent contained.
+The huge Redding-area blaze displaced 38,000 from their homes and killed six people, and police say two people are missing.
+It's already the sixth most destructive wildfire in California history and is only 34 percent contained.

-And new fires continue to erupt in Northern California.
+New fires continue to erupt in Northern California.

 Follow AP photographers and photo editors on Twitter: https://twitter.com/AP/lists/ap-photographers .